-The Galapagos Islands – What you need to know before you book a tour
+Experience the Galapagos Islands – What you need to know before you book

 Information about Galapagos Islands

 Taking a Galapagos tour is the all inclusive way of seeing the entirety of what the Islands have to offer.
-In total there are 20 islands of the Galapagos, each being at least one kilometre (0.6mi) across, with 7 small and 13 main islands.
-And then there are numerous islets; small and uninhabited, but perfect for visiting to see what creatures they host.
-A good way to visit the more remote islets is on a Galapagos luxury tour.
+In total there are 20 islands that make up the Galapagos.
+They are each at least one kilometer (0.6mi) across, with 7 small and 13 large islands.
+In addition there are numerous islets; small and uninhabited, but perfect for visiting to see what creatures they host.
+The perfect way to visit these more remote islets is through a Galapagos tour.

 There are three main populated islands.
-The largest is Isabela, although it is only the third most populated.
+The largest, Isabela, is only the third most populated.
 Santa Cruz is the second largest, but crucially the most populated and with the best infrastructure.
-San Cristobal island serves as the capital of the Galapagos Islands and it is here that you will find the government infrastructure.
+The third is San Cristobal island and serves as the capital of the Galapagos.
 It is also has one of two airports servicing the Galapagose.
 The other is on Baltra island.
-If you stay on land, you will likely stay on Santa Cruz or San Cristobal, and look for a hotel near the port, to save transport time when heading for the boats each morning.
-Although more expensive, the alternative option is to stay at sea with a Galapagos luxury tour.
+If you stay on land, you will likely stay on Santa Cruz or San Cristobal, and find a hotel near the port as to save transport time when heading for the boats each morning.
+The alternative option is to stay at sea with a Galapagos luxury tour.

-On the PIE Experiences Galapagos luxury tour, you will fly in to Batra island, and tour several islands of the Galapagos.
+On one of our PIE Experiences Galapagos luxury tours, you will have the opportunity to tour several islands of the Galapagos.
 You can learn about it here.

 Galapagos Islands tourist attractions